Increase Your Customer Satisfaction Survey Response Rate

 Influencer #1: Target Audience

-For your data to be statisically sound you will need to know how many responses to collect.
+For your data to be statistically sound you will need to know how many responses to collect.
 There are sample size charts and calculators to help you determine the number of responses you will need based on your population size (in this case, your population size is the number of customers you have) to draw accurate conclusions about the results.

 But if you think you are going to send this out to all of your customers, think again.
 Does your customer survey actually pertain to all of your customers or just a portion of them?
 For instance, if your survey is about your latest product, make sure you don’t target customers who have not used it.